maxwellpeterson/kafka-worker/README.md

 3. [ListOffsets API](https://kafka.apache.org/protocol.html#The_Messages_ListOffsets) (Version: 0)
 4. [Metadata API](https://kafka.apache.org/protocol.html#The_Messages_Metadata) (Version: 0)

-No other APIs (such as administrative APIs) or API versions are supported.
+No other APIs (such as internal APIs used for administrative purposes) or API versions are supported.
+This project is a relatively simple proof of concept, and not intended to be used for anything serious.

+## Local Demo

+For a fully local demo, no Cloudflare account required, check out the [`kafka-worker-demo`](https://github.com/maxwellpeterson/kafka-worker-demo) project.

 ## WebSocket Shim